List of Kirby media

 The series revolves around Kirby, the series' protagonist, and his adventures in the fictional world of Pop Star.
 A common gameplay element is Kirby's ability to copy enemy skills, allowing him to use them to progress through levels.
 This and other changes in gameplay from traditional platform games distinguish the series from other entries in the genre.
-Currently, the series contains twenty games.
+Currently, the series contains thirty-nine games.
 A one-hundred episode anime series based on the video games, Kirby: Right Back at Ya!, was created in Japan and formerly distributed by 4Kids TV in North America.
 A special 101st episode was created for the now retired Nintendo Video service, and was not in the anime style of the original 100 episodes.
 The Kirby series is among the best-selling video game franchises with over twenty million games sold worldwide.
-The franchise was conceived by Masahiro Sakurai as a game series for beginners, for which he partially attributes the series' success.
+The franchise was conceived by Masahiro Sakurai as a game series for beginners, to which he partially attributes the series' success.